-Toddlers are naturally inquisitive and are able to turn anything into a toy.
+Toddlers are naturally inquisitive and can turn anything into a toy.

 However, you should refrain from playing on the bed.

-By using it only for sleep, it tells your child that when they are in bed, it’s time to sleep.
-They won’t be distracted with activities from earlier in the day that can keep them awake.
+Using it only for sleep tells your child that it’s time to sleep when they are in bed.
+They won’t be distracted by activities from earlier in the day that can keep them awake.

-Tell your toddler that their bed is only for sleeping and then show them how to enjoy playing in other parts of the house instead.
+Tell your toddler that their bed is only for sleeping, and then show them how to enjoy playing in other parts of the house.

 Time Naptime Well

 Most toddlers still need a nap during the day, but you’ve got to time it right.
-A nap shouldn’t happen too late in the day or your toddler may be too wide awake to go sleep at bedtime.
+A nap shouldn’t happen too late in the day, or your toddler may be too wide awake to sleep at bedtime.

 At the same time, naps shouldn’t be too short or too long as that can interfere with your child’s natural sleep rhythms.
 It might keep them awake at night.